How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 - Substance-use-related disorders (including substance-induced psychosis or depression).

-The reason these conditions are more likely to send you to the hospital is because their symptoms are the ones that put you at the greatest risk of harm.
+The reason these conditions are more likely to send you to the hospital is because their symptoms are the ones that put you at the greatest risk.
 Psychosis, bipolar mania, and severe depression all make it very hard to care for yourself or keep yourself safe.

-If you have a psychotic disorder, your road to recovery often begins with your first hospital admission and continued follow-up care in the community.
+However, it’s more common to experience a psychotic episode in the course of a chronic psychotic disorder like schizophrenia.
+And if you have a psychotic disorder, your road to recovery often begins with your first hospital admission and continues with follow-up care in the community.

-What starts as mild depression can expand over time, slowly sucking away your capacity to feel joy or hope.
+What starts as mild depression can slowly suck away your ability to feel joy or hope.
 You might withdraw from life further and further until you’re barely making it.
 And while you might learn how to function this way, you can sometimes get to a point where you just can’t anymore.
 And that might be the point when you need inpatient care.

 How Hard Is It to Get Inpatient Care?